Monday, December 30, 2019

 Church Infallibility Is A Burden For Catholic Apologists

 Roman Catholic apologists routinely object to Sola Scriptura on the grounds that it results in doctrinal anarchy.
 It has been asserted that an infallible Magisterium is a requirement in order to obtain unity in the church.
-That may sound like a good proposal on a surface level, but the suggestion itself is also a subtle problem for Catholics.
+That may sound like a good and reasonable proposal at first, but the suggestion itself is also a subtle problem for Catholics.

 If one and only one of the Roman Catholic Church's dogmas are refuted by Scripture or logic, then it follows that the entire system falls apart.
 If the Catholic Church can be shown to not be infallible in teaching, then its claims to authority are not binding on us at all.
 In that scenario, faithful Catholics would have no choice but to give up Christianity altogether.

 If, however, one wishes to defend the Roman Catholic Church's claim to infallibility, then he must be entirely consistent.
 The idea must be defended at all costs.
-That would place an excessive burden on one to believe ideas that are potentially absurd beyond all measure.
-This framework would make any thinking person susceptible to apostasy from the faith.
+That would place an excessive apologetic burden on one to believe ideas that are potentially absurd beyond all measure.
+This framework would make any thinking person susceptible to apostasy from Christianity.

 Tuesday, December 24, 2019